mbfrahry/terraform/website/source/docs/plugins/basics.html.md

 -> **Note:** Running ```go get``` gets the bleeding edge version of Terraform from GitHub.
 Confusing errors may occur (e.g. ``` Incompatible API version with plugin.
-Plugin version: 1, Ours: 2 ```
+Plugin version: 1, Ours: 2 ```).
-if the version of Terraform on your system is a different major version than the version of Terraform on Github.
 If this occurs then you can either update the version of Terraform on the system or checkout an earlier version of Terraform in the repository that golang downloads The terraform repository should be downloaded here ``` $GOPATH/src/github.com/hashicorp/terraform ```